BioBoost/csharp_practical/README.md

 Changes can be committed and pushed back to GitHub using the terminal.

-Traverse to your local `csharp-practical-<username>` directory and type `powershell` in the location bar as done previously in [section Starting as a Student](#starting-as-a-student).
+Traverse to your local `csharp-practical-<username>` directory and open a PowerShell window by holding down <kbd>Shift</kbd> and right clicking the directory.
+Next select `Open PowerShell window here` from the context menu, as done previously in [section Starting as a Student](#starting-as-a-student).

-1. Add all changed files: `git add .`
+1. Add all changed files using the command: `git add .`
 2. Commit the files and add a message: `git commit -m "My message goes here"`
 3. Push your changes to GitHub: `git push origin master`